Winter Sleep (film): Production

 Director Nuri Bilge Ceylan co-wrote the screenplay with his wife Ebru Ceylan, based on "The Wife" by Anton Chekhov, wishing to make an adaptation for 15 years but not feeling ready.
 He said it was challenging to write, remarking "You struggle and there are moments you feel you will go nowhere.
 Some days after the struggle, there is a script, and you forget the process".
 Ebru, who often debated with him in their collaborations on screenplays opted to end their writing partnership after Winter Sleep.

 Besides having Chekhov's "The Wife" as inspiration, the film uses a subplot of "The Brothers Karamazov" by Fyodor Dostoyevsky, specifically of Book Four: Lacerations.
 In the novel, Alyosha, one of the protagonists, observes a group of schoolboys throwing rocks at one of their sickly peers named Ilyusha, whom he tries to help.
 Ilyusha bites Alyosha's finger, mirroring İlyas throwing the rock at Aydın's car.
-In both, the film and the book, it is revealed that the boys' shame and anger about their respective fathers (Snegiryov in Dostoyevsky's novel, İsmail in Winter Sleep) being humilated in times of hardships are the cause of their behavior.
+In both, the film and the book, it is revealed that the boys' shame and anger about their respective fathers (Snegiryov in Dostoyevsky's novel, İsmail in Winter Sleep) being humiliated in times of hardships are the cause of their behavior.
 Snegiryov was assaulted by Dmitri, Alyosha's Brother, while İsmail's was beaten by the police for trying to resist the collection agency sent on Aydın's behalf.
 Just like Alyosha offering Snegiryov money as an apology for his brother's behavior and to help his family, Nihal tries to make up for her husband by bringing İsmail's family money.
 Again, Snegiryov throwing the money to the ground and stomping it into the mud mirrors İsmail burning the money in contempt.

 The film was produced through the director's company NBC Film in collaboration with Turkey's Zeynofilm, Germany's Bredok Film Production and France's Memento Films.
 It received 450,000 euro from Eurimages.
 Filming took place during two winter months in Cappadocia followed by four weeks in Istanbul for studio scenes.
 The film was shot with the Sony F65 camera.
 The final adjustments to the story line took place when Ceylan edited it.